PKNCA: Noncompartmental Analysis in R

 0.4 What’s new in 0.12.2

-• normalize_by_col() / normalize() — dose-normalize results using a column in the result data frame
+• normalize_by_col() / normalize() — normalize results by a column in the concentration data (normalize_by_col()) or a custom normalization table (normalize())

 • Sparse AUMC and five new sparse-derived parameters (cl.sparse.last, kel.sparse.last, mrt.ivint.last, vss.sparse.last, vz.sparse.last)